zabzal/zabzal/README.md

 # ZAHEER ABZAL
 I am a technologist, software engineer, artist; eternal student.
-Check out my thoughts on technology and the business of sofware at [Business & Code](medium.com/@zaheerabzal).
+Check out my thoughts on technology and the business of software at [Business & Code](medium.com/@zaheerabzal).
 Also follow me on [Twitter](www.twitter.com/realzaheerabzal) and [Pintrest](http://pinterest.com/zaheerabzal) to chat and see what else I am up to.

 ### My Ninja Way
 - I practice lean software product development to nimbly create product customers love.